MitchellJThomas/markdown-cv/index.md

 `2012 - Present`
 __Tripwire Inc.__, Portland, OR

- - Software Architect
- - Principal Developer
+ - Software Architect, Principal Developer

 Key designer and initial contributor to the Tripwire State Analyzer industrial product available in both SaaS and on-premise deployments.
 Introduced key technologies including <a